alessionegro99/Ising/README.md

 # How to use
 The compilation is done as usual by make.
-Some macros can be manually modified in include/macro.h. run the binary with ./Ising to display a helper message to start your simulations.
+Some macros can be manually modified in include/macro.h.
+Run the binary with ./Ising to display a helper message to start your simulations.

 DIM $\rightarrow$ dimension of the problem